PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/02-Python-Types.md

 You'll probably never need to use the str() constructor, but it's worth knowing that the built-in Python classes allow you to construct objects either with a constructor, or via a shortcut.
-For strings, that shortcut is to just enclose the string in quotes.
+For strings, that shortcut is to just enclose characters # in quotes.
 These shortcuts are called 'literals.'
 More on this topic later.

 ### Lists